Tag Archives: blake edwards

 There are two Revlon red nail polishes on the small shelf in front of the mirror on Holly Golightly’s dressing table.

-On the table there’s a giant flacon bouchon coeur by Guerlain; there’s no label on it, so it’s impossible to know what perfume it contains.
+On the table there’s a giant flacon bouchon coeur by Guerlain; there’s no label on it, so it’s impossible to know what fragrance it contains.

 shultondesertflower_bornunicorn

-The small bottle with white stopper is Desert Flower, a Shulton perfume launched in 1947.
+The small bottle with white stopper is Desert Flower, a Shulton fragrance launched in 1947.

 dorsaymystere_bornunicorn